 Who We Are:

 We are a unique and independent volunteer group that is not aligned with any institution, organization or museum.
-For sixty years, we have enjoyed educating ourselves while exploring and funding visionary ideas and concepts in contemporary art.
+For over sixty years, we have enjoyed educating ourselves while exploring and funding visionary ideas and concepts in contemporary art.
 This dedication started in 1955 when we initially formed to support the renowned Pasadena Art Museum.
 Following the purchase of the museum by Norton Simon, we obtained our own 501(c)(3) non-profit status in 1975 and became independent in terms of support and affiliations.
 This gives us unusual freedom in terms of scope and impact that our organization provides through our grants program.
 We remain an ever inventive and dynamic organization of over 175 women who share a deep belief in the increasingly diverse and important art of our time.

 What We Do:

 We give grants and awards on an annual basis to projects that meet our rigorous process and standards.
 Funds are granted to established as well as unconventional institutions, and we pride ourselves on championing the difficult and nontraditional.
 We raise funds by holding annual benefits that vary from year to year, but include our time-honored Art Auction and the legendary Treasure Sale.
 All monies raised go directly to our grants and award programs.

 Since 1976, we have awarded over $6,000,000 to support contemporary art in Southern California.
 We believe our grants to institutions, galleries and museums have been vital in helping our community understand and embrace challenging new work in a variety of media.
 Los Angeles is now recognized as an international leader in contemporary art.
 We think our organization helped make that possible.